 - Emotional Support Animals: Working with other apartment associations to find strategies and legislation that will help stop abuse as well as provide protections and parameters for emotional support animals and housing providers.

-- NC Building Code Changes & Council Hearings: Educating the membership on the changes to the new version of the North Carolina Building Code and advocating for changes to the requirements for provision of Type A accessible units in apartment communities and to permit doorstep refuse and recycling collection containers in apartment corridors with exit access, open-air with balconies served by exterior exit stairs as an allowable and regulated use. .
+- NC Building Code Changes & Council Hearings: Educating the membership on the changes to the North Carolina Building Code and advocating for changes to the requirements for the provision of Type A accessible units in apartment communities and to permit doorstep refuse and recycling collection containers in apartment corridors with exit access, open-air with balconies served by exterior exit stairs as an allowable and regulated use.

 We also support and collaborate with the National Apartment Association in efforts to address issues that impact the multi-family industry.
 Issues such as: